amit-sw/SalesCompAgentDuplicate/Documentation/NEXTSTEPS.md

 9) Self-assessment and Continuous Improvement Loop:
 Assess every user conversation for it's effectiveness and provide feedback to your developers on how to improve either the prompt or RAG documents or the flow.

+10) Google Firestore integration should do a two step search for prompts.
+First look for a custom prompt from the user.
+If it doesn't exist get the default prompt for that prompt_name.

+11) Swith to OpenAI "o3-mini" model